 Tank focuses on fashion, art, contemporary culture and current affairs.
 Quarterly.
 United Kingdom.

-Please note: Some of the stickers included in this issue will be affixed to the cover.
+As always, each issue includes a sticker sheet.
+Some of the stickers included in this issue will be affixed to the cover.
 Tank Magazine always comes this way, we do not affix the stickers.
-Cover sticker arrangements will vary, and as always, remaining stickers will be included in the issue.
+Cover sticker arrangements will vary, and as always, remaining stickers will be included on the sticker sheet in the issue.